tjdarosa26/parallel-bubble-sort/README.md

 This experiment was a graduation work for the discipline of parallel and distributed programming.

 ## What is this experiment?
-This experiment consists of observing the time difference between the execution of a parallel sorting algorithm (using multiple threads) and a sequential one (one thread)
+This experiment consists of observing the time difference between the execution of a parallel sorting algorithm (using multiple threads) and a sequential one (one thread).

 ## How to reproduce this experiment?
 First, you have to compile the code and will need GCC (compiler) installed.
 Once you have the compiler, you have to run the following command on your terminal: